roscopeco/fiber-blog-example/README.md

 That said, it _does_ work, and it should be fairly easy to add those things in if you wanted to 🙂

+> **Note**: If you're following along with the code in the post series, you'll notice the naming is slightly different - the prefix `qff_` has been added to a lot of things.
+This is to avoid namespace collisions and make the code easier to use with other libraries.

 ### Building

 > **Note**: Although this is written in x86_64 assembly for broad applicability and ease of understanding, it _does_ work on M1 (or 2, or 3 I guess) thanks to Rosetta.
 You _will_ however need to install Nasm - it's available via `brew` but you _might_ need to install an x86 version of brew alongside your regular arm64 one.

 You will need a recent(ish) platform compiler.
 Tested with Clang on macOS and GCC on Linux.